michaelnordmeyer/michaelnordmeyer.github.io/_drafts/apple-itunes-cloud-download-limitations.md

 tags:
   - iCloud
 ---
-<q>This device is already associated with an Apple ID.
-If you download past purchases with your Apple ID, you cannot auto-download or download past purchases with a different Apple ID for 90 days.</q>
+> This device is already associated with an Apple ID.
+If you download past purchases with your Apple ID, you cannot auto-download or download past purchases with a different Apple ID for 90 days.

 Auto-download not only means automatic downloading of on other devices purchased stuff, but also re-download on the same device if it was deleted.